davbeck/davbeck.github.io/_posts/2026-04-14-deepdishswift.md

 - Have tracing in place ([Sentry](https://sentry.io/welcome/), [TelemetryDeck](https://telemetrydeck.com/) etc.) but be careful
 - Use [URLSessionTaskMetrics](https://developer.apple.com/documentation/foundation/urlsessiontaskmetrics) for accurate measurements

-## Adopt HTTP/3

-The time is now

-- Nearly every CDN now supports it — but you probably will need a CDN
-- Networks may still downgrade to TCP — but getting better
-- If you know your server uses HTTP/3, turn on [assumesHTTP3Capable](https://developer.apple.com/documentation/foundation/urlrequest/assumeshttp3capable)
-- S3 still only supports HTTP/1

 ## Send less stuff

 <img src="/images/2026-04-14-deepdishswift/Speedtest.png" alt="Speed Test" class="side" style="width: 200px; height: 412px" />